engula/engula/docs/rfcs/20220110-leader-based-journal.md

 ### Electing & States

 The `LeaderBasedJournal` will forwards the electing progress automatically, which the engine won't have to recognize it.
 Once we start the cluster, an instance of `LeaderBasedJournal` will be selected as the leader of a stream, and provides service.
 When a leader engine crashes, another machine's `LeaderBasedJournal` instance is elected as the new leader and begins to recover, eventually providing service.
+The steps must to do in electing and recovering is defined by the implementation.

 We referred to the leadership and other elected-related facts as `state`.
 When a new leader is elected or other facts is updated, the `state` changes(in some implementation, it could indicate configuration or copy-set is changed).
 To track `state` changes, we use the term `epoch`, which is a monotonically growing number.
 Time is divided into `epoch`s of arbitrary length, and the `LeaderBasedJournal` must ensure that each `epoch` has only one leader.
 The trait `EpochState` is used to provide both `state` and `epoch`.
 The current `state` and `epoch` could be obtained by invoking `LeaderBasedJournal::state`.